skoldborg/React-Basics-Course/05 - Fetching/README.md

     - Use [`map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) to [loop over](https://stackabuse.com/how-to-loop-in-react-jsx/) the movies in `MoviePage.tsx`'s render method.
 For each movie you should render a `<MovieCard />` and pass the relevant values as [props](https://reactjs.org/docs/components-and-props.html) to the component.
         > Note: We're getting a URL for our movie posters in the `poster` variable, but it's incomplete.
 Prepend your `REACT_APP_TMDB_IMAGE_ENDPOINT` to it to make the URL complete.

+8. **Extra:** Right now the app runs an empty query every time `MoviePage` loads.
+You can fix this by checking if `searchInput` is an empty string and only running the fetch _if_ it isn't.
+If `searchInput` is empty, you can set the `movies` state to an empty array, allowing our users to clear their search.

-8. **Extra:** We have working application :tada: But the designer is not happy :pensive: Use your Front End skillz to make your application match the design!
+9. **Extra:** We have working application! :tada: But the designer is not happy :pensive: Use your Front End skillz to make your application match the design!

 ## Resources